 - All our staff understand safe professional practice and adhere to our safeguarding policies.

 - Fiona Steer

 - Naomi Coleman

-Our nominated governor for safeguarding will be identified at the first meeting of the ASPIRE Federation Governing Body in September 2021.
+Our nominated governor for safeguarding is identified at the first meeting of the ASPIRE Federation Governing Body each September.